djbrieck/brieckspro/content/about.md

 ---

 ## About Brieck's Pro

 This is the personal and professional website of `Daniel Brieck Jr` This site is about things that I would like to talk about thats on my mind and needs to be written down and shared publicly.

-## Value for Value

-Did you find this site useful, informative, entertaining, please feel free to send back a portion of the value received.
-[Send value via Strike](https://strike.me/mrdaniel)

-## Source available on GitHub, contact and feedback welcome via Github.
-Paid Editing available.

-[Brieck's Pro source](https://github.com/djbrieck/brieckspro)

-###  Paid Editing $
- I don't have an editor and as a technical developer, grammar and writing is not my strong suite.
-If you see a problem and would like to help me fix it.
-Please see the [editing how to](/posts/how-to-edit-this-site/).
-I will pay a dollar (USD) per accepted fix.
-Payments will be made via Bitcoin Lightning network, [Strike](https://strike.me) is a good solution to get started but any Bitcoin lightning wallet will work.
-Also Strike is offering [a promo of you get $10 and I get $10 for a referral](https://invite.strike.me/2YX56D) if your interested in setting up Strike.

-## Hand crafted in north eastern Oregon
-This website is locally developed and hosted in northeastern Oregon, USA in Union County using IPFS.
+This website is locally developed and hosted in northeastern Oregon, USA in Union County (Or where ever I happen to be working at)using IPFS.
 Checkout [IPFS](https://ipfs.io/) to help contribute to a decentralized internet.
 You can help too, install a browser or plugin that enables IPFS in your existing browser if you have not done so already.

+## Source available on GitHub, contact and feedback welcome via Github

+[Brieck's Pro source](https://github.com/djbrieck/brieckspro)

+## Value 4 Value

+If you would like to help keep this site going please see the [Value 4 Value](/value-for-value) page.